 Feedback About Secondary Care (Hospital)

 Patient feedback is essential for us to maintain a good service and we would find it valuable to hear about your recent hospital experience.
-Providing feedback is optional and you can find details about how we manage the information you provide in our Patient Survey Privacy Statement.
+You can let us know about your hospital care, at any time, by completing a short online form here.
+Details about how we manage the information you provide can be found at our Patient Surveys page.

 Complaints About Secondary Care (Hospital)